cryptape/ckb-transaction-cobuild-poc/README.md

-# CKB Transaction Cooperate Build(PoC)
+# CKB Transaction Co-Build Protocol(TCoB)
-This project is a proof of concept that aims to demonstrate how to adopt transaction cooperate build and message (similar to EIP-712) in CKB.
+This project is a proof of concept that aims to demonstrate how to adopt transaction co-build protocol and message (similar to EIP-712) in CKB.
 It also includes witnesses layout change to simplify signing and DApp interoperability.